markoblaster/Owie/README.md

 # Features

-- The software is absolutely free and runs on a very cheap (~$3) board - Wemos D1 Mini Lite. **This tiny board has WiFi on board so we can offer future updates without you ever having to open the board again.
-HOW COOL IS THAT!!!**
+- Unlocks battery expansion capabilities on Pints and XRs.
+- Displays correct battery percentage in the official Onewheel app.
-- Removes BMS pairing - Enables you to use BMS boards from any Onewheel of the same model in your board.
-(Currently tested between different Pints of the same revision)
+- Defeats BMS <-> Controller pairing and allows you to use any Pint or XR BMS in your board.

-- fix the battery percentage reporting for Vamp-and-Ride setups and expanded battery packs.
-- Removes the factory locking of battery capacity expansion, implemented in OW XRs with revisions 4210+ and Pints with revisions 5059+.
+- Shows various stats about your battery on a web page through WiFi - Voltage, current, individual cell voltages and more.
+- Supports future firmware updates via WiFi - no need to reopen your board.
+- Adds password protection to your board

 # Installing Owie into your board

 ## Prerequisites:

 - Have essential soldering skills and tools: Soldering iron, some 22 gauge or otherwise thin wires, fish tape or isolating tape.
 - Be comfortable with opening your board's battery enclosure.
-This requires a somewhat exotic Torx 5 point security bit, size TS20.
-[Amazon link](https://www.amazon.com/gp/product/B07TC79LVH).
+  - For the PINT you require a somewhat exotic Torx 5 point security bit, size TS20.
+[Amazon link](https://www.amazon.com/gp/product/B07TC79LVH)
+  - For the XR+ you will need a 3/32" Allen key.
+[Amazon link](https://www.amazon.com/dp/B0000CBJE1)
 - Wemos D1 Mini Lite - the cheapest and most compact ESP8266 board that I'm aware of.
 You can find those on Aliexpress and Amazon.
 Buy version without the metal shield or ceramic WiFi antenna on it as they're too bulky to fit inside of the battery enclosure.
 [5 pack Amazon Link](https://www.amazon.com/dp/B081PX9YFV).

 ## Build and download firmware